colinzhu/business-rule-engine/README.md

 - JSON can be persisted as files or in database
 - If stored in database, different kinds of JSON will be store in one single table
 - By saving different versions of JSON into database, the application can support versioning
+- Business rule config is OPTIONAL, it's not mandatory when creating a Rule

 ### Rule
+- A Rule contains conditions("when") and actions("then", "otherwise"), and returns a Result
+- There are 2 approaches to create a rule:
-- A Rule is a single java class which parses the business rule config to define the conditions and actions
+- a.
+Create a java class to implement the Rule interface
-- So Rule = Business rule config + Java logic
+- b.
+Use the DefaultRule to build a rule.

 ### "Fact"
 - A "Fact" is a runtime object instance to be checked against / applied on a rule